FRC-1721/marketing-material/docs/uniforms/roles.rst

    :width: 125
    :alt: Safety Captain's livery

-   The Safety Captain technically wields "the most powerful position" on the team, with the exclusive ability to veto any decision even by the captain on argument of Safety.
-They are always a student, they are expected to ensure safety in all aspects, not just in build season.
+   The Safety Captain technically wields exclusive ability to veto any decision even by the captain on argument of Safety.
+They are always a student, they are expected to ensure safety in all aspects, not just in build season or on the field.

 .. figure:: patches/renders/mechanical_lead.png